Mount Cayley volcanic field: Eroded volcanoes

 Pali Dome, located north and northeast of Mount Cayley, is an eroded volcano in the central MCVF.
 Like Cauldron Dome, it consists of two geological units.
-Pail Dome East on the eastern end of the Powder Mountain Icefield consists of andesite lava flows and small amounts of pyroclastic material.
+Pali Dome East on the eastern end of the Powder Mountain Icefield consists of andesite lava flows and small amounts of pyroclastic material.
 Most of the lava flows form gentle topography at high elevations but terminate in finely jointed vertical cliffs at low elevations.
 Volcanism probably began at least 25,000 years ago but it could have initiated much earlier.
 The most recent eruptions produced a series of lava flows when the vent area was not covered by glacial ice.
 However, the flows show evidence of interaction with glacial ice in their lower units, indicating that they were erupted about 10,000 years ago during the waning stages of the Fraser Glaciation.
-Ice-marginal lava flows at Pail Dome East form cliffs that reach heights of up to 100 m.
+Ice-marginal lava flows at Pali Dome East form cliffs that reach heights of up to 100 m.
 Pali Dome West consists of at least three andesite lava flows and small amounts of pyroclastic material; its vent is presently buried under glacial ice.
 The age of the oldest lava flow is unknown but it may be at least 10,000 years old.
 The second lava flow was erupted when the vent area was not buried under glacial ice.
 However, the flow shows evidence of interaction with glacial ice at lower elevations, implying that it was erupted during the waning stages of the Fraser Glaciation.
 The third and most recent lava flow was largely erupted above glacial ice but was probably constrained on its northern margin by a small glacier.
 Unlike the second lava flow, it was not impounded by glacial ice at lower elevations.
 This suggests that it was produced by an eruption after the Fraser Glaciation, which ended about 10,000 years ago.